 1. As its performance has risen on all the stock indexes, the bio-tech start-up has branched out into new markets to look for opportunities they would previously have had to ignore.
-2. Scientists wishing to understand the kinetic movements of ancient dinosaurs are today studying the movements of modern-day bir which many scientists believe are descended from dinosaurs.
-A flaw in this strategy is they would previously have had to ignore they would have had to ignore previously that birds, although once genetically linked to dinosaurs, have evolved so far that any comparison is effectively meaningless. that previously they would have had to ignore it previously would have had to ignore in past years Which of the following, if true, would most weaken the criticism made above of the scientists' strategy? it would previously have had to ignore Birds and dinosaurs have a number of important features in common that exist in no other living species.
-Birds are separated from dinosaurs by 65 million years of evolution.
-Our theories of dinosaur movements have recently undergone a radical reappraisal.
-The study of kinetic movement is a relatively new discipline.
-Many bird experts do not study dinosaurs to draw inferences about birds.
+Scientists wishing to understand the k movements of ancient dinosaurs are to studying the movements of modern da which many scientists believe are desc from dinosaurs.
+A flaw in this strategy oday ay birds cended they would previously have had to ignore they would have had to ignore previously that birds, although once genetically ling to dinosaurs, have evolved so far that a comparison is effectively meaningless nked any that previously they would have had to ignore it previously would have had to ignore in past years Which of the following, if true, would r weaken the criticism made above of th scientists' strategy? it would previously have had to ignore Birds and dinosaurs have a numb of important features in common exist in no other living species.
+Birds are separated from dinosau 65 million years of evolution.
+Our theories of dinosaur moveme have recently undergone a radical reappraisal. that rs by ents The study of kinetic movement is а relatively new discipline.
+Many bird experts do not study hirds dinosaurs to draw inferences about